 KFC and Strawberry Shortcake: The Classic Japanese Christmas Dinner

 KFC on Christmas?
 You read that right.
 For decades now, KFC has convinced a large portion of Japan that fried chicken is just what you eat on Christmas.
 Just like turkey or ham is “the food” for Christmas in the West, KFC is “the food” for Christmas in Japan.
 Forget turkey, the Japanese reserve their buckets of chicken early to ensure that they can get their traditional holiday meal.
-Though being turkey isn’t as easy to find in most Asian nations, chicken seems like a reasonable bird substitute.
-Colonel Sanders does look a bit like Santa Claus, too…
+Due to the fact that turkey isn’t as easy to find in most Asian nations, chicken seems like a reasonable bird substitute.
+Colonel Sanders does look a bit like Santa Claus too…

 So there you have it, Christmas in Japan!
 It’s still about love (though maybe a little different), there’s still a traditional bird to eat (though it’s chicken instead of turkey), and there’s still a cake that is only seen once a year (but it’s a kind of shortcake instead of fruitcake).
 However you celebrate the holidays (or maybe you don’t), make sure you have a good time.
 You don’t need an excuse to have fun with friends and family!